Larinwa/Admission_applicant_clustering-FlexiafProject-/README.md

-# Admission Clustering for Program Targeting
+# Applicants Clustering for Program Targeting
 This project displays an unsupervised clustering of 400 graduate school applicants to enable targeted outreach strategies.

 ## Dataset